-- (c) The recommendation of the Hearing Officer may be transmitted in open court, in chambers, or by mail.
-If transmitted by mail, the notice shall be sent to the last address provided by the party and the date of transmittal is the date of mailing, as reflected on the notice filed in the record. - (d) When the person owing the support (designated by UIFSA as "Respondent") resides within the jurisdiction of a Louisiana court exercising juvenile jurisdiction and the petitioner resides in another state, such cases shall be designated as "Responding UIFSA."
-Any such cases which were initiated prior to January 1, 1996, shall be designated as "Responding URESA." - (e) When the person seeking support (designated as "Petitioner/Complaining Witness") resides within the jurisdiction of a Louisiana court exercising juvenile jurisdiction and the Respondent resides in another state, such case shall be designated as "Initiating UIFSA."
-Any such cases which were initiated prior to January 1, 1996, shall be designated as "Initiating URESA." - (f) In all cases where the parties have agreed to accept service by mail, said service for all proceedings shall be sent to the parties by U.S. Mail at the address in the court record for each party.
-Each party is responsible to notify the court in writing of any change of address.
+- (b) If any party disagrees with the recommendation of the hearing officer, the said party may object in writing in accordance with Ch.C.La.
+Child.
+Code art.
+423(F).
+The writing may be by letter or by motion. - (c) The recommendation of the hearing officer may be transmitted in open court, in chambers, or by mail.
+If transmitted by mail, the notice shall be sent to the last address provided by the party and.
+The date of transmittal is the date of mailing, as reflected on the notice filed in the record. - (d) When the person owing the support (designated by UIFSA as "Respondent") resides within the jurisdiction of a Louisiana court exercising juvenile jurisdiction and the petitioner resides in another state, such cases shall be designated as "Responding UIFSA."
+Any such cases whichthat were initiated prior tobefore January 1, 1996, shall be designated as "Responding URESA." - (e) When the person seeking support (designated as "Petitioner/Complaining Witness") resides within the jurisdiction of a Louisiana court exercising juvenile jurisdiction and the respondent resides in another state, such case shall be designated as "Initiating UIFSA."
+Any such cases which that were initiated prior tobefore January 1, 1996, shall be designated as "Initiating URESA." - (f) In all cases where the parties have agreed to accept service by mail, said service for all proceedings shall be sent to the parties by U.S. Mail at the address in the court record for each party.
+Each party is responsible for notifying the court, in writing, of any change of address.
 Service will be deemed good and sufficient if it is mailed to the last address provided by the party.
 Failure of a party to appear based upon said service by mail will be basis for issuing an Attachment.